limine-bootloader/limine/CONFIG.md

   modules.
   The entries will be matched in order.
 E.g.: the 1st module path entry will be matched to the 1st module string entry that appear, and so on.
+  * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
+This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel, or automatic resolution requests.
+If the resolution is not available, Limine will pick another one automatically.
 * Chainload protocol:
   * `DRIVE` - The 1-based BIOS drive to chainload.
   * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive.